 All Torunahmuk puppies come microchipped, vet checked, vaccinated, wormed, with a puppy pack and Dogs Queensland Limited Registration papers unless otherwise discussed; this means that the pup is not for Showing, Breeding or Export but can compete in all other dog activities and sports such as Obedience, Agility,…

-Our dogs are a part of our family and all puppies are raised inside the family home with our children, other dogs and our cat.
+Our dogs are a part of our family and all puppies are raised inside the family home with our children, other dogs and our cats.

 Included with our puppies

-Torunahmuk puppies come home to their new families with comprehensive puppy packs full of goodies.
+Torunahmuk puppies come home to their new families with a comprehensive puppy packs full of goodies.

-Torunahmuk Border Collies (ANKC Registered) conducts 3 out of 3 core health tests which RightPaw believe are most important to conduct for the Border Collie.
+Torunahmuk Border Collies (ANKC Reg) conducts 3 out of 3 core health tests which RightPaw believe are most important to conduct for the Border Collie.

 Collie Eye Anomaly (CEA), also known as ‘Choroidal Hypoplasia’ (CH), is a genetic disease…

 Primary Lens Luxation (PLL) is a genetic cause of blindness found in dogs, particularly affecting…

-Torunahmuk Border Collies (ANKC Registered) conducts 11 additional tests available for the Border Collie.
+Torunahmuk Border Collies (ANKC Reg) conducts 11 additional tests available for the Border Collie.

 This a genetic cause of cobalamin malabsorption found in Border Collies.
 Affected dogs cannot absorb Vitamin B12 (cobalamin) from the gut and therefore experience a range of gastrointestinal disease.
 There is a DNA test available to identify whether a breeding dog is carrying this condition.